-We take so many pictures these days and we have so many ways to publish our pictures that we are bound to end up with duplicates of our pictures.
-Modern image editing software programs make it very easy to edit our photos but in the process we can create duplicates of our images.
-With so many pictures it is very hard to remember what we do and this can bring confusion when we look at our pictures on our computers.
-We can end up with lots of duplicates.
-There are some simple things that can be done to avoid having duplicate files.
-Read on to find out some simple ways to avoid having duplicate images on your computer.
+We take so many photos these days and we have so many ways to publish our pictures that we are bound to end up with duplicate photos.
+Modern photo editing software programs make it very easy to edit our photos but in the process we can create duplicates of our images.
+With so many photos it is very hard to remember what we do and this can bring confusion when we look at our photos on our computers.
+We can end up with lots of duplicate photos.
+Fortunately, I found a few simple steps to avoid and eliminate duplicate photos.
+Read on to find out how you can also avoid and eliminate duplicate photos on your computer.

-The Continous file naming scheme will continually number your images from 0001 to 9999 and then reset back to 0001.
+The Continuous file naming scheme will continually number your images from 0001 to 9999 and then reset back to 0001.
 This means that you get 10,000 pictures (yeah it’s actually 9999) with unique image numbers.

 This is the first good measure to guard against duplicate files.